 How many sessions will I need?

 You may want to limit the number of sessions at the outset or you may be happy to see how the counselling feels as the weeks go by.
 I will regularly check in with you to explore where we are on our journey together.
-When you are ready to end counselling, we will bring our sessions to a close.
+When we are ready to end counselling, we will bring our sessions to a close.